Last updated on June 23rd, 2022

 Why visit Budapest and why visit Hungary at all?

 A city with centuries-old history considered to be one of the most beautiful in Europe.
 The variety of architectural styles, such as baroque, neoclassicism, modernism, secession, are harmoniously combined in the Hungarian capital, creating an amazing atmosphere that attracts tourists from all over the world.

 Because of the Affordability

 From our experience, Budapest is one of the most affordable touristy cities in Europe.
-Everything from accommodation to your personal expenses is going to be cheaper than in other Western Europe countries.
+Everything from accommodation to your personal expenses is going to be cheaper than in other Western European countries.
 Prague, for instance, is considered to be cheap as well, but we felt more comfortable with the same amount of money in Budapest than in Prague.
 Some surveys show that Budapest is also one of the cheapest holiday destinations in the world.

 We were spending on average 50 dollars per day as a couple during our trips to the capital of Hungary.
-This expense included accommodation, meals, public transportation and ticket to thermal baths.
+This expense included accommodation, meals, public transportation, and a ticket to thermal baths.
 We had two different types of accommodation there.

 In the beginning, we rented a very nice room in a cute flat through Airbnb right near the city center, paying 21 dollars per night.
 Afterwards, we rented a modern one bedroom apartment with a kitchen, washer, and a beautiful living room.
 This deal cost us 34 dollars per night.
 On food, we spent between 10-15 dollars per day because we mainly ate vegetarian and cooked at home.
 If you are planning to eat out and have meat or seafood then this same number is going to multiply.